bartholomej/material-scrolltop/README.md

 ## Customization

-Using SASS (or just CSS), you can simply edit (or override) default styles and colors and customize plugin to fit your needs.
+Using SASS, you can simply edit default styles and colors and customize plugin to fit your needs :thumbsup:.
+(Or just edit directly css stylesheet)

 ## Dependencies